 Stay overnight with us as we dive deep into science experiments!
 These events are designed especially for our Scout audience.

-Explore week-long science and math activities with Ann Arbor Hands-On Museum staff and community collaborators.
+Explore week-long science and math activities in conjuntion with Ann Arbor Rec&Ed.
 Elementary and middle school children can investigate a different theme each week through hands-on and engaging fun.

 What do you get when you mix one part science, one part fun, and one part celebration?
 A birthday party at the Museum!
 Experience a birthday full of discovery by exploring more than 250 exhibits and experimenting with a hands-on activity.
 Celebrate in a unique and interactive environment to make your special day really special!